 Gino Delaere is master in Applied Economics (University of Antwerp) and holds an MBA (Xavier Institute of Management in Bhubaneswar, India).
-For over a decade he has been specializing in emerging markets worldwide and traveling the world looking for interesting investment opportunities.
+For over two decades he has been specializing in emerging markets worldwide and traveling the world looking for interesting investment opportunities.
 Previously he worked for several large asset managers where he was actively involved in several thematically inspired equity funds.
-Today, as the head of the Econopolis office in Singapore, he spends a significant amount of his time in Asia and Latin America, and is responsible for the stock selection in the emerging markets funds.
+He joined Econopolis in 2010 and in his current role he is co-responsible for managing the emerging markets and climate funds.

 Brazil will create the “Amazon Council” to protect and develop the rainforest